UtkarshVerma/disco-synth/README.md

 ![The synthesizer board](./assets/board.jpg)

-This is a synthesizer I wrote as an assignment for the [Real-Time Systems][1] course at TU Delft.
+A synthesizer I wrote as an assignment for the [Real-Time Systems][1] course at TU Delft.
 It targets a custom board given to us as part of the course which has the [STM32F407 Discovery board][2] as its brains, clubbed with the following peripherals: